 Gift-giving is a generous act of affection, gratitude and celebration.
 Whether it be a gift for coming into someone’s home, the end of Ramadan, a wedding, welcoming a baby, or a goodbye or welcome home gift, gifts are commonplace amongst locals and tourists.

-My mother and I also received gifts ranging from beach sarongs to the best African songs CD collections.
-We even spent my birthday there where I was showered with gifts, flowers, songs and hugs.
+My mother and I received gifts ranging from beach sarongs to the best African songs CD collections.
+We spent my birthday there where I was showered with gifts, flowers, songs and hugs.

 5. Tipping is still a custom